Buying real estate in Vietnam?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-What types of land can foreigners legally purchase or lease in Vietnam?
+What types of land can foreigners buy in Vietnam, and what restrictions apply?

-Foreigners cannot purchase land outright in Vietnam since all land is state-owned under Vietnamese law.
+Foreigners cannot own land outright in Vietnam since all land belongs to the state under Vietnamese law.

 It's something we develop in our Vietnam property pack.